netbe/Babelish/README.md

 Run `bundle install` to install all the dependencies.
 Tests are done with `Test::Unit` so run `rake test` to run all the test suite.

-# Todo
+# Todo & Known issues

-See GitHub isssues
+See GitHub issues

-# Known issues

-None